Non-Convex Over-the-Air Heterogeneous Federated Learning: A Bias-Variance Trade-off: Convergence Analysis and pre-scaler design

 To employ the SCA procedure, at iteration $k$, given anchors $\{\bar\gamma_m\}$, $\{\bar p_m\}$, $\bar\alpha$, we: (i) introduce epigraph variables $z_m$ and convexify the first component in the transmission variance \eqref{eq:variance_bound} as $\frac{p_m\gamma_m}{\alpha}\le z_m$ via a log-linear surrogate (see \eqref{OTA_z_epi}); (ii) linearize the second component in the transmission variance $-p_m^2$ around $\bar p_m$ in the objective (see \eqref{OTA_objective_cvx}); (iii) relax and convexify $\gamma_m e^{-\frac{\gamma_m^2G_{\max}^2}{d\Lambda_m E_s}}=\alpha p_m$ by taking logs and first-order expansions at $(\bar\alpha,\bar p_m)$ (see \eqref{OTA_alpha_m_conv}); (iv) convexify the bound on $\alpha$ using a first-order approximation of $1/\alpha$ at $\bar\alpha$ (see \eqref{OTA_alpha_max_conv}).
 This yields the convex subproblem at iteration $k$:

-Each subproblem in \eqref{OTA_convexified} is convex and can be solved efficiently (e.g., via CVX).
-Updating the anchors with the optimizer and iterating yields a high-quality solution to the original non-convex problem.
+Each subproblem in \eqref{OTA_convexified} is convex and can be solved efficiently (e.g., via CVX \cite{cvx}).
+We initialize the anchors with a feasible point and iterate until the objective improvement falls below a tolerance threshold or a maximum number of iterations is reached, yielding a high-quality solution to the original non-convex problem.